 Senate Committee on Curriculum and Academic Standards has set new guidelines for the preparation of course outlines.
 Please note that the Undergraduate Program reviews all syllabi to ensure compliance with the guidelines.
 If you have any questions, please contact Deborah Davidson at debd@yorku.ca.

-The guidelines and a template are available on the website of the Academic Standards, Curriculum and Pedagogy Committee (ASCP).
+The guidelines and a template are available on the website of the Academic Standards, CourseOutlineGuidelines.pdf.
 Please see: http://secretariat.info.yorku.ca/files/CourseOutlineGuidelines.pdf.